lwinikor/SetSolver/README.md

 Various input file examples are available at ../[repoLocation]/SetSolver/src/main/resources/inputDecks/setGameConfigs

 ####Output
 This solver takes in the configuration file and will generate a full deck (all possible cards) based on the dimensionValues specified.
-It will then draw numCardsToPlay random cards from that deck, and print those cards out to stdOut.
-It will then find all sets of size numCardsPerSet, and print those sets out to stdOut.
+It will then draw numCardsToPlay random cards from that deck, and print those cards out to stdout.
+It will then find all sets of size numCardsPerSet, and print those sets out to stdout.

 ####Command Line Options
 Usage for the program is as follows: